tropiano/tropianhs/_posts/2026-02-05-january-report.md

 I kept spending on ads for [the Quantum Physics book][book-link] in January too, but with a reduced budget.
 Around the beginning of January I managed to reach was around 60k, which corresponds to 4 or 5 sales per day.
 And I also managed to keep the best-selling badge in a few categories for the e-book version.
 I think keeping the price of the e-book very low contributed to getting the badge, which is definitely helping the sales of the paperback too.
 I also pushed up the price a couple of times, and now I am not far from my competitors price tag, but there is still margin to go higher.
 I think I was slightly profitable on the book this month, or around break-even.
 To push sales, I need to market the book outside of Amazon ads.
 Maybe TikTok.

 For the second book I learnt from my mistakes and I published the e-book first, got more reviews than my direct competitor and then published the second book.
 The sales started slowly, but now they are picking up, and I have reached a healthy 100k BSR.
 The peak of the sales should happen next week.
 Let's see how much I can sell.

-- Publish the e-book
-- Gather reviews for the first 2-3 weeks (10 or 15 should be enough)
-- Publish the paperback
-- Run ads after
+So far I have sold 20 copies, of which 10 paperback.
+I need to get to 50 paperback copies to break even and from there it will be all profit.

 The launch was quite slow, but I managed to **sell 169 copies** of the book (40 paperbacks and 129 e-book copies) including the free ones.
 My main goal this month was to gather reviews, and I was able to get to 15, but I think I can get more, especially because some of my ARC readers have not submitted one yet.